 - PPD is something that will never happen to me.
 FALSE!

 PPD and related illnesses are the most common complication of childbirth.
 As many as 1 in 8 new moms experience some form of perinatal mental illness.
 PPD does not discriminate.
-Even celebrities such as Gweneth Paltrow, Brooke Shields, Marie Osmond, Courtney Cox and Princess Diana have struggled with a perinatal mood disorder.
+Even celebrities such as Gwyneth Paltrow, Brooke Shields, Adele, Chrissy Teigen, Serena Williams, Alanis Morissette, and Princess Diana have struggled with a perinatal mood disorder.

 - PPD can only happen to women.
 FALSE!

-New studies show that 1 in 10 men can experience some degree of paternal PPD.
+New studies show that 1 in 10 (or more) men can experience some degree of paternal PPD.
 Approximately 50% of men whose partners have PPD are at risk of becoming depressed themselves.

 - Women with PPD look depressed and cry all the time.
 FALSE!